tsykoduk/greg.nokes.name/_posts/2010-03-26-rooting-with-rvm.md

   . "/usr/local/rvm/scripts/rvm"
 fi</pre>
 <h2>Cleaning up</h2>
 You'll want to <code>chown</code> the <code>/usr/local/rvm</code> directory to add a group that contains the folks you want to be able to administrate your rubies, install gems and what not.
 I then <code>chmod -R g+w /usr/local/rvm</code> to allow the group access.
-I have had mixed luck with this - best case scenario is to grant ownership to the 1 user who is going to be tasked with loading rubies and tell him to get at it.
+I have had mixed luck with this - best case scenario is to grant ownership to the 1 user who is going to be tasked with loading rubies and tell them to get at it.

 I also use the <code>rvm use  ruby_version --default</code> option when I select a ruby for use system wide.
 It works really well.
 <h2>Closing thoughts, and a present for all that read this far...</h2>